 Islamic or Sharia bank accounts work in their own particular way.
-Since Islamic law does not permit the earning of interest, a Sharia-compliant bank must operate in a different way from a regular bank.
+Since Islamic law does not permit the earning of interest, a Sharia-compliant bank must operate in a different way from a regular bank, and Islamic finance products must follow similar rules.
 Maintaining your finances according to this law can have many other implications too.
 There are a number of specialist financial advisers who are expert in Sharia finance.

-There are four main types of banking arrangement under Sharia law, governing everything from saving and investing money to taking out loans.
+There are several types of banking and finance arrangements under Islamic law, governing everything from saving and investing money to taking out loans.

 Let us match you to your